Lynn A. Johnson: Education

 Johnson has a B.A. from the University of Northern Colorado and a Master of Social Work degree from Arizona State University.
 She is a graduate of the Federal Judicial Center's National Leadership Development Program and the Senior Executives in State and Local Government program at Harvard's Kennedy School for Executive Education.

 Career

-Johnson served as chief of staff for former Colorado Lieutenant Governor Jane E. Norton.
+Johnson served as chief of staff for former Colorado Lieutenant Governor Jane Norton.
 She was also deputy director for policy and human services policy advisor for former Colorado Governor Bill Owens.
 Johnson operated a consulting firm that focused on mental health, high-risk youth, developmental disabilities, child welfare, and early childhood education.
 She most recently served as executive director of the Jefferson County Department of Human Services.
 After serving in the Trump administration, Johnson went to work for CityServe as a vice president for Children's Initiatives.
 After serving in the Trump administration, Nevins went to work for Blackstone as a managing director of government relations.